A study has found that keeping a daily gratitude journal for two weeks was correlated with an increase in academic motivations.

 Keeping a gratitude journal increased academic motivation

-The study, published in BMC Psychology, in which researchers explored how nurturing feelings of gratitude can enhance motivation, found that a keeping a daily gratitude journal for two weeks was correlated with an increase in academic motivations among college students.
+The study published in BMC Psychology, in which researchers explored how nurturing feelings of gratitude can enhance motivation, found that keeping a daily gratitude journal for two weeks was correlated with an increase in academic motivations among college students.

 Researchers from Ritsumeikan University and the National Institute of Information and Communications Technology (NICT), Japan, explored a strategy to increase motivation in college students by nurturing gratitude.
 The research brief states that many studies have shown that even short “gratitude interventions” (activities that increase an individual’s awareness of feelings of gratitude) “can have a lasting positive effect on that person’s mood, satisfaction, and well-being.”
 So, the researchers wanted to test the effects of daily gratitude journaling.

 “Our main hypothesis was that engaging in an online gratitude journal by writing down up to five things one felt grateful for each day could make students be more aware of their academic opportunities — their ‘blessings’ — and help them re-evaluate their motives and goals, ultimately improving their motivation,” said Dr. Norberto Eiji Nawa from NICT, first author of the study.

 In an experiment, Eighty-four Japanese college students were divided into a control group and an intervention group.
 Both groups were asked every day for two weeks to evaluate aspects of their daily life through online questionnaires.
 Only the intervention group had to keep the online daily gratitude journal.
 At the start of the intervention and after 1, and 2 weeks, and 1 and 3 months, participants completed the Academic Motivation Scale (AMS), a tool for measuring different aspects of academic motivation.